 Very close to the main camp is Little Governors.
-This smaller sister which you have to cross a stream by boat to reach only 17 tents as opposed to 37 in the main camp and consequently has a more intimate feel.
+This smaller sister camp, in which you have to cross a stream by boat to reach only 17 tents instead of 37 in the main camp and consequently has a more intimate feel.
 It also overlooks a natural water feature; in this case, a large marsh.
 The game is equally at home here.
-In front of the mess tent, sipping an ice cold Tusker lager, I was transfixed by a family of warthog playing in and around the tent with the mischievous piglets determined to upset their mother in any way possible.
+In front of the mess tent, sipping an ice-cold Tusker lager, I was transfixed by a family of warthog playing in and around the tent with the mischievous piglets determined to upset their mother in any way possible.
 Such calming moments are the stuff of safaris; relaxed, observing nature with time on your hands.
-Little Governors is also the launch site for the balloon safaris, something about which I have previously written and if you can afford it, should not be missed (See our Masai Mara Balloon Safari blog).
+Little Governors is also the launch site for the balloon safaris, something about which I have previously written and, if you can afford it, should not be missed (See our Masai Mara Balloon Safari blog).

 There is a graceful and timeless ambience to these camps.
 The staff are welcoming and friendly, and they have been run professionally and efficiently by the charming Grammaticas family for many decades.
 You could do much worse but certainly not much better for your next safari.